ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 #### 2.(OpenShift cluster only) Apply the Security Context Constraint
 {: #upgrade-webhook-scc}

 Skip this step if you are not using OpenShift.
 The {{site.data.keyword.blockchainfull_notm}} Platform requires specific security and access policies to be added to the `ibpinfra` project.
 Copy the security context constraint object below and save it to your local system as `ibpinfra-scc.yaml`.
+Replace `<PROJECT_NAME>` with `ibpinfra`.
 ```yaml
 allowHostDirVolumePlugin: false
 allowHostIPC: false